A Complete Finitary Refinement Type System for Scott-Open Properties: Semantics

 We mostly use the terminology in~\cite[\S 1]{ac98book}.
-A \emph{dcpo} is a poset with suprema of all directed subsets (a set $D$ is \emph{directed} if all (possibly empty) finite $F \sle D$ have an upper bound in $D$; directed sets are non-empty).
+A \emph{dcpo} is a poset with suprema of all directed subsets (a subset $D$ of a poset is \emph{directed} if all (possibly empty) finite $F \sle D$ have an upper bound in $D$; directed sets are non-empty).
 A \emph{cpo} is a dcpo with a least element (often denoted $\bot$).
 A function between dcpos is \emph{Scott-continuous} if it preserves the order (i.e.\ is monotone) as well as directed suprema.

 \begin{definition}[Scott Domain] A \emph{Scott domain} is a bounded-complete algebraic cpo. $\Scott$ is the category of Scott domains and Scott-continuous functions. \end{definition}

 Recall that a cpo $X$ is bounded-complete if any two $x,y \in X$ have a sup (or \emph{least} upper bound) $x \vee y \in X$ whenever they have an upper bound.